kathleenwest/Azure-App-Service-Web-App-Demo-Project/README.md

 ### Create Azure Resource Group

-Login into your Azure account and create a resource group for this project.
+Login to your Azure account and create a resource group for this project.
 In this tutorial we will be using the resource group name `resource-group-web-app-demo` .

 ### Create Web App Resource